-All surgical procedures are performed by the SFVA PADRECC’s neurosurgery team: Paul S. Larson, MD, PhD, Chief of Neurosurgery and Director for the Center for Advanced Neurosurgical Operative Procedures at the SFVAMC and Associate Professor of Neurological Surgery at UCSF; Daniel Lim, MD, Neurosurgeon at the SFVAMC and Assistant Professor and Director of Restorative Neurosurgery at UCSF; and Philip A. Starr, MD, PhD, Neurosurgeon at the SFVAMC and UCSF.
+All surgical procedures are performed by the San Francisco Veteran Affairs Health Care System (SFVAHCS) PADRECC’s neurosurgery team: Paul S. Larson, MD, PhD, Chief of Neurosurgery and Director for the Center for Advanced Neurosurgical Operative Procedures at SFVAHCS and Professor of Neurological Surgery at University of California San Francisco (UCSF); Daniel Lim, MD, Neurosurgeon at the SFVAHCS and Assistant Professor and Director of Restorative Neurosurgery at UCSF; and Doris D. Wang, MD, PhD, Neurosurgeon at the SFVAHCS and UCSF.
 All are internationally recognized experts in the neurosurgical treatment of movement disorders and employ advanced neurophysiological localization techniques, including microelectrode recording, for all surgical procedures.[Back to Top]

 The San Francisco VA has a Botulinum Toxin (Botox) injection clinic that is a part of the PADRECC.
 It specializes in providing therapeutic botulinum toxin injections for:

 Our experts are fellowship trained and utilize state-of-the-art techniques, including EMG and ultrasound guidance, as well as electrical stimulation, to specifically target the appropriate muscles for injection.
 [Back to Top]